SAP-samples/codejam-cap-llm/exercises/09-implement-job-posting-serivce/README.md

 ![01-job-posting-listings](./assets/01-job-posting-listings.png)

-Feel free to expirement with different queries to see what happens.
+Feel free to experiment with different queries to see what happens.
 As you can see in the screenshot, the second posting as `SAP` as the company name filled in.
 This is because the company name was provided in the query.

 ## Experiment with the orchestration service filters

 You spend a lot of time implementing the code to get the orchestration service up and running.
 You have understood how the API works and how you can integrate it into a CAP application service.

 At this point, I would encourage you to go back to the service implementation and play around with the different content filter options on the orchestration service.
 See how the filter level changes make the chat model respond differently.
-This will give you a better understanding on how you can utilize content filters to make sure that your AI services behave ethical.
+This will give you a better understanding on how you can utilize content filters to make sure that your AI services behave ethically.

 For example, you can send a user query asking the model to create a Job Posting which should include words like `stupid`.
 The filter should block the request.

-It makes sense to look at the documentation for content filtering with the langchain package [Content Safety - Harm Categories](https://learn.microsoft.com/en-us/azure/ai-services/content-safety/concepts/harm-categories?tabs=warning)
+It makes sense to look at the documentation for content filtering with the `langchain` package [Content Safety - Harm Categories](https://learn.microsoft.com/en-us/azure/ai-services/content-safety/concepts/harm-categories?tabs=warning)

 ## Summary

-In this exercise, you implemented the job posting service and it's OData function handlers.
+In this exercise, you implemented the job posting service and its OData function handlers.
 You have utilized the SAP Cloud SDK for AI to connect to SAP AI Core via the orchestration service.
 You have connected to the orchestration deployment to ask a chat model to create a job posting for you using the previously created vector embeddings.

 ### Questions for Discussion